-The Mercedes Mine is located in Sonora, Mexico.
+The Mercedes Mine is located in Sonora, Mexico and the Company maintains an office in Hermosillo, Mexico.
 Criminal activity in Mexico, including violence between drug cartels and authorities and incidents of violent crime, theft, kidnapping for ransom and extortion by organized crime has occurred and has been directed at mining and other industrial operations.
 While the Company routinely evaluates the operating environment and continues to apply the measures implemented by the Mercedes Mine's previous owners that are designed to protect employees, contractors, property and production facilities from these security risks, there can be no assurance that security incidents will not have an adverse effect on the Company's operations.